Entity Dialog

 X, Y: Set the current x and y coordinates of the entity’s position (sometimes useful for fine tuning entity position).
 0,0 is the top of the screen.
 Note that larger y values go down, not up.

-Velocity X, Velocity Y: Set a velocity vector for the entity, which will give it linear motion while the workspace is updated.
-At each update, the vector is added to the entities current position to update that position.
+vector is added to the entities current position to update that position.
 To get a feel for how this works, try setting both values to 1 for a piece of cheese, and then run the simbrain workspace.
 You'll see cheese on the move!
+Show Sensors: If checked, sensors will be visible in odor world.

 Sensors Enabled: If checked, sensors are active.